 How Your Free SSL Certificate Works

-Every Porkbun account comes with a free Let's Encrypt SSL certificate that will renew automatically if you're using Porkbun as your DNS provider.
+Every Porkbun domain comes with a free Let's Encrypt SSL certificate that will renew automatically if you're using Porkbun as your DNS provider.
 Better yet, if your site is hosted with us, you don't have to do anything at all as your free SSL certificate will generate and install automatically!

-How to Get a Free SSL Certificate For Your Domain
+How to Generate an SSL Certificate

 Are Let’s Encrypt Certificates Secure vs Traditional Certificates?